T-Marty/Getting-and-Cleaning-Data-Course-Project/README.md

 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).

+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 This repo contains the following files:

 - `README.md` - provides an overview of the data set and how it was created.